-I’ve watched people in satsangs with teachers like Ganga-ji, Adyashanti and Igor Kufayev repeatedly ask the same question dressed in the clothing of different details.
+I’ve watched people in satsangs with teachers like Ganga-ji and Adyashanti repeatedly ask the same question dressed in the clothing of different details.
 The ever-present questions of “How can I wake up, get enlightened, get the to the next level of my journey, get my samadhi deeper and my bliss higher” all have one underlying commonality.

 It’s all about what you can GET and nothing about what you are here to GIVE.

 It’s laughable, really, the small self and its misguided ambition to wake up in order to get an upgrade to a better quality of life.
 Because the circumstances of your life don’t necessarily change post awakening.
 Rather, it’s the perception of who you are that dramatically shifts, and with it, the perception of everything else—from how you see your mate and children to how you view the coffee mug in your hand.